-- 1. If a student is late for class or leaves class by 10 minutes or more early, it shall constitute a tardy or early departure.
+- 1. If a student is late for class or leaves class by 10 minutes or more earlier, it shall constitute a tardy or early departure.
 If a student comes into class after the halfway point or leaves prior to the halfway point, it shall be considered an absence. - 2.
 Three tardy arrivals and/or early departures in a class shall constitute an absence.
-In other words, three tardy arrivals and/or early departures in a four-hour class are considered four hours of missed time, or three tardy arrivals and/or early departures in a two-hour class is considered two hours of missed time, etc. - a.
+In other words, three tardy arrivals and/or early departures in a four-hour class are considered four hours of missed time, or three tardy arrivals and/or early departures in a two-hour class are considered two hours of missed time, etc. - a.
 All exams must be taken as scheduled unless prior approval is granted or unless certain bona fide emergencies arise, in which case approval must come from the Campus Director or Director of Education (see "Assessment"). - b.
 All exams, course work, papers, etc., must be completed prior to taking final exams. - 3.
-It is the responsibility of the student requesting the makeup exam to contact the instructor as soon as possible to request arrangements for testing. - 4.
+It is the student's responsibility to promptly contact the instructor to arrange for a makeup exam. - 4.
 Students who do not follow the sign-in/sign-out attendance procedures for each class will not receive credit for attending classes. - 5.
 Students who do not wear appropriate attire will not be allowed in class and therefore will not receive credit for attendance. - 6.
 Classes postponed or cancelled by the college may be held at a later date.
 The college reserves the right to use term breaks or days off to makeup required classes. - 7.
 It is the student's responsibility to know what the attendance requirements are for individual courses, as there may be different attendance policies for specific classes.